nus-cs2103-AY2122S1/tp/docs/UserGuide.md

 Format: `help`

 ### Managing Students
-The following section will guide you on how to use the commands relating to the operations for managing students in TAB.
+This section guides you on how to use the commands for managing students in TAB.

 A student must have the following essential fields:
 * Name